ChrisChan1117/Synchronise-Backend-Express/README.md

 - routes       : Contains all the routes of the website
 - view         : Contains all the views of the website

-## Realtime Interface Update
+### Realtime Interface Update
-Hold tight, this one is challenging to understand.
+Hold tight, this one is challenging.
 It is not complicated, but confusing at first.
 Our constraints were speed, data footprint and memory footprint on the server.
 This is not your usual Realtime PubSub because we wanted to ensure it is optimized for our case.
 We estimate you can run up to 2500 clients with a t2.micro instance on AWS.

 If you have difficulty with understanding the realtime system, give us a shout @synchroniseio on Twitter.